-Description of Task: Finalize the design for the Project Elements, which include the McDonald Ditch headgate and diversion replacement, the Sevenmile Plaza Bridge streambank stabilization, and the Rio Grande County wetland reclamation.
+Description of Task: Finalize the design for the McDonald Ditch headgate and diversion replacement, and the Sevenmile Plaza Bridge streambank stabilization.
+The Rio Grande County wetland reclamation design is finished.

-Method/Procedure: Using preliminary designs developed by the NRCS in Phase 1, district, area, and state engineers will complete the designs for the Project Elements.
-This includes consulting with geology, hydraulic, and vegetation specialists, completing hydraulic modeling, and performing a load analysis for the diversion and headgate structures.
-Additionally, a bridge expert will be hired to determine the relationship, if any, between the Sevenmile Plaza Bridge and the current and proposed McDonald Ditch Diversion.
-If a relationship is observed, actions will be suggested to mitigate any negative impacts of structure replacement.
+Method/Procedure: District, area, state, and national NRCS engineers will complete the designs for the Project Elements.
+In 2012, Project engineers consulted with geology, hydraulic, and vegetation specialists, completed hydraulic modeling, and performed a load analysis for the diversion and headgate structures.
+Additionally, a bridge expert was hired to analyze the relationship between the Sevenmile Plaza Bridge and the proposed McDonald Ditch Diversion.
+Because a new concrete diversion would cause flooding at the bridge and in the surrounding community, the new design will include 4 automated floodgates.

-Deliverable: Final designs for the McDonald Ditch headgate and diversion, the streambanks near the Sevenmile Plaza Bridge, and the Rio Grande County wetland.
+Deliverable: Final designs for the McDonald Ditch headgate and diversion, the streambanks near the Sevenmile Plaza Bridge.
+The Rio Grande County wetland design was complete in 2012.